yy77hello/doorsign/README.md

 # Digital Door Sign System with ESP32-CAM Integration

 ## Overview

-This project is a dynamic office management solution built with Flask, featuring real-time status updates, optional ESP32-CAM integration for enhanced visitor monitoring, and helping visitors to navigate office buildings.
+This project is a dynamic office management solution built with Flask, featuring real-time status updates, optional ESP32-CAM integration for enhanced visitor monitoring, displaying videos on the display, and a function to help visitors to navigate office buildings.

 - **Communicate information to visitors on the webpage**